-The linea alba is tough connective tissue, a strip on the body's midline from pelvis to chest at the front of the abdomen.
+The linea alba is a tough strip of connective tissue on the body's midline, running from pelvis to chest, up the front of the abdomen.

 The navel (belly button) lies on the linea alba.

-Before these aponeuroses meet midline they form a sheath (a tunnel between the layers) on either side.
+Before the aponeuroses meet, they form a sheath (a tunnel between the layers) on either side of midline.
 Within these sheaths lie the rectus abdominis muscles (like ribbons of muscle within a tunnel), and are thus known as the rectus sheaths.

 The rectus abdominis muscles are the closest muscles to the linea alba, running either side from pelvis to chest.
 Focusing on activating and extending the rectus abdominis muscles has the effects of: